ninjaonsafari/umbraco-v7-property-editors-gmaps/README.md

 1. Build the solution, drop the assembly in the bin folder of your Umbraco v7 installation
 2. Drop the App_Plugins folder from this repo into the corresponding folders of your Umbraco v7 installation

+-then-

-3. Create a new datatype of type "Google Maps w/ Google Places Autocomplete lookup" and add a property of this new datatype in any of your document types.
+1. Create a new datatype of type "Google Maps w/ Google Places Autocomplete lookup" and add a property of this new datatype in any of your document types.
-4. Type in a location in the textbox and wait for Google suggestion...
+2. Type in a location in the textbox and wait for Google suggestion...
-5. Hit ENTER or TAB and watch the magic.
+3. Hit ENTER or TAB and watch the magic.

 Bugs, feedback or suggestions
 ===